Training Course in Kampung Sadir

 Hours past and it’s 11 at night and we haven’t have dinner yet!
 Maybe the filling pugang with curry which we had so much that we actually forgot about dinner, hope the rest don’t mind.
 And….. yet again a feast as usual as we had in every other Bidayuh kampungs, truly Malaysian hospitality.
 And we just can’t get enough of it.
 Although they are all Bidayuhs, different villages serve different food depending on what’s available at their surroundings, proximity to the town and climate.

-The next morning, we started our journey to a the Ban Buan Kukuot Falls, which was supposed to take just an hour.
-However one of us forgtt to bring along his camera memory card and therefore he had to go back, but luckily we haven’t walked that far.
-The trek was quite easy and there’s almost no steep part like the one we had for Gareg Falls of Kampung Kiding.
-Along the way we managed to catch hold of some interesting floras.
+The next morning, we started our journey to a the Ban Buan Kukuot Falls.
+It was supposed to take just an hour.
+However one of us forget to bring along his camera memory card.
+Therefore he had to go back, but luckily we haven’t walked that far.
+The trek was quite easy and there’s almost no steep part.
+Along the way we managed to catch hold of some interesting flora.

 We reached around 11AM and what a sight!
 Totally worth the effort!